Moving Out of the House After Divorce

 The golden rule of packing is to pack nonessential items first and essentials last.
 The things you’ll need immediate access to, such as toiletries, medications, and some clothes, you should keep in a personal bag.
 While packing, make sure to label the boxes and make unpacking easier.

-On the moving day, the most important thing is to try and stay calm and not let your emotions get the best of you.
+On a moving day, the most important thing is to try and stay calm and not let your emotions get the best of you.
 Remember, divorce was the best decision for everyone involved, and only better things are waiting for you.

 Start fresh and be happy